AlbertC-2/QCfDD/README.md

-# Noise-Aware Quantum Competition for Molecule Simulation
+# Noise-Aware Quantum Computing for Molecule Simulation

 **Attention: due to the large file limit of Github, we didn't upload three files (e.g., `mitigator_cairo.pickle`).
 These three pickle files can be easily generated in python, and they store the class `CorrelatedReadoutMitigator` in Qiskit.
 You can contact us if you had doubts about our work.**